armonluck/reading-notes/class7.md

 # Class 7 Notes - *Programming with JavaScript*

+## *Useful JS Commands*

+command: `use strict`

+- tells JavaScript to perform based on strict JS rules

+command: `.toLowerCase()`

+- converts users input to ONLY lowercase

+command: `.toUpperCase()`

+- converts users input to ONLY uppercase

 ## [Control Flow](https://developer.mozilla.org/en-US/docs/Glossary/Control_flow)

 The ***control flow*** is the order in which a computer executes/runs statements in a script.